AdaCore/why3/doc/manpages.rst

 key shortcut “G” or type ``get-ce`` in the command entry.
 The result can be seen on :numref:`fig.ce\_example0\_p2`: the same prover but with the alternative *counterexamples* is run.
 The resulting counterexample is displayed in two different ways.
-First, it is displayed in the tab of the top-right window, at the end of the text of the task, under the form of a list of pairs “variable = value”, ordered by the line number of the source code in which that variable takes that value.
-Second, it is displayed in the tab of the bottom right window, this time interleaved with the code, as shown in :numref:`fig.ce\_example0\_p2`.
+First, it is displayed in the *Task* tab of the top-right window, at the end of the text of the task, under the form of a list of pairs “variable = value”, ordered by the line number of the source code in which that variable takes that value.
+Second, it is displayed in the *Counterexample* tab of the bottom right window, this time interleaved with the code, as shown in :numref:`fig.ce\_example0\_p2`.

+.. _fig.ce_example0_p1:

 .. figure:: images/ce_example0_p1.png
    :alt: Failing execution of CVC4

    Failing execution of CVC4

+.. _fig.ce_example0_p2:

 .. figure:: images/ce_example0_p2.png
    :alt: Counterexamples display for CVC4